samvantran/angular-s3-crud-app/readme.md

 We set up an Amazon S3 (Simple Storage Service) bucket for you to work with.
 Learning Amazon Web Services is a separate adventure, so here's everything you will need to make it work:

 1) include the AWS SDK, either directly through the URL https://sdk.amazonaws.com/js/aws-sdk-2.0.27.min.js, or as part of your build process in your bower.json file.
-Look in the repo for an example
+Look in the repo for an example.

 2) in your application, include these configs
 ```javascript